skywind3000/asyncrun.vim/README.md

 #### Range support

-AsyncRun can take a range of lines in the current buffer as command's stdin of the after version `1.3.27`.
+AsyncRun can take a range of lines in the current buffer as command's stdin after version `1.3.27`.
 You can try:

 ```VimL
 :%AsyncRun cat